StevenNT03/Guess-The-Song/README.md

 -Repeat the process to guess more songs and improve.

--This game is powered by the Spotify API.

 # Exposed API
 -This game exposes a RESTful API that interacts with the Spotify API to fetch random songs and provide song information to the game interface.
 The API has the following endpoint: